Man who set fire in U.S. nuclear sub gets 17-year sentence

-PORTLAND, Maine (Reuters) - A civilian painter who twice set fires on a U.S. Navy nuclear submarine last year so that he could get out of work early was sentenced to 17 years in prison on Friday.
+PORTLAND, Maine, March 15 (Reuters) - A civilian painter who twice set fires on a U.S. Navy nuclear submarine last year so that he could get out of work early was sentenced to 17 years in prison on Friday.

 Casey James Fury, 25, set two fires nearly a month apart that caused as much as $500 million in damages to the U.S.S.
 Miami attack submarine that was in the Portsmouth Naval Shipyard for maintenance.